illustration of distribution list vs. shared inbox

 2. Which is better for customer support: a shared mailbox or a distribution list?

 A shared mailbox is better because it allows teams to collaborate, track conversations, and respond from a shared address.
-Distribution lists only forward emails and don’t provide visibility or ownership, which makes them unsuitable for managing customer requests at scale.
+Distribution lists only forward emails and provide no visibility or ownership — unsuitable for managing customer requests at any meaningful volume.

-Shared mailboxes under 50 GB are free and don’t require a license.
-You’ll need a license for advanced features like archiving, litigation hold, or additional storage.
+Shared mailboxes under 50 GB are free and do not require a license.
+A license is needed for advanced features like archiving, litigation hold, or additional storage.

 4. Can external users be added to a shared mailbox or distribution list?

 Distribution lists can include external users if your admin allows it.
-Shared mailboxes in Microsoft 365 don’t support external users.
-In Google Groups, external members can be added depending on your organization’s settings.
+Shared mailboxes in Microsoft 365 do not support external users.
+In Google Groups, external members can be added depending on your organisation’s settings.

-Distribution lists don’t offer reporting.
+Distribution lists offer no reporting.
 Shared mailboxes provide limited visibility.
-If you need metrics like response times, workloads, and SLA tracking, you’ll need a shared mailbox tool like Hiver.
+For metrics like first response time, SLA compliance, and agent workload, you need a shared inbox tool like Hiver.

-Distribution lists are free.
-Shared mailboxes are free up to 50 GB, but require a license for additional storage or advanced features.
-Shared mailbox tools cost more, but are more efficient for high-volume teams that need assignment, tracking, and automation.
+Distribution lists are free and built-in.
+Shared mailboxes are free up to 50 GB in Microsoft 365, but require a license for additional storage or advanced features.
+Shared inbox tools cost more but are more efficient for high-volume teams that need assignment, tracking, and automation.

-9. What’s the best way to prevent duplicate responses from the team?
+7. What’s the best way to prevent duplicate responses?

-A shared mailbox tool, such as Hiver, works best.
-It shows when someone has opened or is replying to a message, which prevents two people from sending different answers to the same customer.
+A shared inbox tool with collision detection is the only reliable fix.
+Hiver shows when someone has opened or is replying to a message, preventing two different responses from reaching the same customer.

 Yes.
-Many teams use distribution lists for announcements, shared mailboxes for basic collaboration, and tools like Hiver for managing high-volume or customer-facing workflows.
+Many teams use distribution lists for announcements, shared mailboxes for basic collaboration, and a shared inbox tool like Hiver for managing high-volume or customer-facing workflows.

 Author